gnmonsour/typegraphQL-study/projectLog.md

 - moved password field out into its own input class
 - extended the Register and Change Password resolver to extend the password input class

+### Logout Resolver

+- added 'LogoutResolver"
+- needed to update the Context interface to include the express.Response object
+- tested for cookie removal and session destroy

   ***

 ## 2021/03/18